Weston-super-Mare: Culture

+Twinning

+Weston has been twinned with Hildesheim in Germany since 1983.

 Landmarks

 The Grand Pier is one of the most popular tourist attractions in the town.
 It houses funfair style attractions, a go-kart track, cafes, a fudge factory, and a host of arcade games, and underwent a £34 million re-development after a fire in 2008 destroyed the main pavilion.
 After a harsh winter which delayed progress, the new pier pavilion reopened on 23 October 2010.

 Weston's first pier, Birnbeck Pier, standing on a small island to the north of the bay is currently closed to the public.
 The current owners, Manchester-based company Urban Splash purchased the pier in 2006.
 A competition was held as a means to encourage redevelopment of the site for commercial use.
 To date, no firm plans are in place, and the future of Birnbeck Pier is uncertain.
 The pier houses Weston-super-Mare Lifeboat Station.

 Knightstone Island housed a theatre, swimming pool and sauna, after having been purchased by the physician Edward Long Fox in 1830 to create a therapeutic spa with range of hot, cold and chemical baths.
-After years of disrepair and dereliction, the area has been redeveloped by Redrow Homes.
+After years of disrepair and dereliction, the area has been redeveloped by Redrow.
 During 2006/2007, luxury apartments and commercial outlets have been built on the site.
 Consideration has been taken due to the listed building status of much of the site.
 Boat trips from here include the Waverley and Balmoral and trips to Steep Holm and Flat Holm islands as well as short trips around Weston Bay.